jnardiello/jnardiello.github.io/_posts/2014-01-20-presenting-tenzo-for-jekyll.md

 ## Installation

 To use Tenzo, all you have to do is to download or clone the github repo, place it in a working jekyll environment and you should almost be good to go.
+Yes, if you fork the repo on github, *it will be running out of the box with github pages*.
+Just make sure to rename the repository accordingly.

-Then simply open the `_config.yml` and fill in the details.
-Run `Jekyll serve` and you'll be ready to start writing.
+All the configuration happens in the `_config.yml`.
+After filling the config file, if you are running a self-hosted (or local) instance Run `Jekyll serve` and you'll be ready to start writing.

 ----